 Screening your Android device’s content over to your desktop is nothing new.
 Apps such as AirDrop does it quite efficiently.
 But most of these apps require you to shell out some bucks or log in with your credentials.
 This is where Scrcpy comes in handy.
 The app allows the mirroring of Android devices to PC just by executing a simple command in the ADB environment.
 It is an open-source application and supports both methods of connectivity: wired and wireless.
 So in situations where there is a lack of or poor internet availability, you may easily switch over to the wired mode.

 The wired connection doesn’t require any setup as such.
 But the wireless connectivity option requires executing a bunch of commands in the ADB window.
-We have covered both the methods in detail.
-Let’s now have look at the steps to setup Scrcpy and subsequently mirror your Android device to PC.
+We have covered both methods in detail.
+Let’s now have look at the steps to set up Scrcpy and subsequently mirror your Android device to PC.
 Also, check out 4 programs to run Android apps on Windows desktop.
 In case you own a Samsung Smart TV and want to learn how you can mirror your Android or iOS device screen on Samsung TV, read our detailed tutorial.

 - The first and foremost requirement is to download the Scrcpy application from Github.
 You may also download it from the below link: